0fatih/basic-blockchain-projects/README.md

+# Details

-# I created this repo for projects that i build in my blockchain learning process.
+I created this repo for projects that i build in my blockchain learning process.